Brad Woodall

 David Bradley Woodall (born June 25, 1969) is a former professional baseball pitcher.
 He played parts of five seasons in Major League Baseball between 1994 and 1999 for the Atlanta Braves, Milwaukee Brewers and Chicago Cubs.

 Career

 Woodall played college baseball for the University of North Carolina at Chapel Hill.
 While at UNC in 1990, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.

-A left-hander, Woodall was signed by Atlanta as an amateur free agent in 1991.
+A left-hander, Atlanta signed Woodall as an amateur free agent in 1991.
 He made his Major League debut with the Braves on July 22, 1994, and appeared in his final game on May 5, 1999.